-What it all adds up to is best-in-class visibility and reporting being delivered to the staff who need it most and who can action appropriately.
-Or in other words, the data every school needs to meet its digital duty of care in our ever more digital world.
+What it all adds up to is best-in-class visibility and reporting being delivered to the staff who need it most and who can act appropriately.
+Or in other words, the data every school needs to meet its digital duty of care in an increasingly digital world.

 A razor-toothed teddy bear character, known as Huggy Wuggy, has been appearing in videos that could upset younger children.
 While there is ...

 Having students sign agreements around how they will use and not use online spaces and digital devices has long been common practice in ...

 With the release of the New Zealand Ministry of Education's National Education Learning Priorities, there is now a clear alignment of ...